Certification of licensing officials serves several purposes which include:

 Each re-certification shall be valid up to three (3) years from the last day of the month when recertification occurred.
 Click here for a complete list of Certified Licensing Official recipients and their status.

-For those who maintain active NBBLO membership and attend NBBLO annual conference courses at least once every two years, recertification requires completion of a simple submittal form.
-Candidates who wish to submit 3rd party continuing education must obtain course approval and submit proof of at least sixteen (16) additional educational hours every 3 years by attending and participating in NBBLO sanctioned courses.
+For those who maintain active NBBLO membership and attend NBBLO annual conference courses at least once every two years, recertification is automatic.
+Candidates who wish to fulfil their continuing education requirements using non NBBLO continuing education must obtain course approval and submit proof of at least sixteen (16) additional educational hours every 3 years by attending and participating in NBBLO sanctioned courses.